Alumni Award for Research Excellence

-- Preference will be given to sustained research over a period of three years to ten years, although in exceptional cases, the award may be given for a single piece of outstanding work without regard to time.
+- Preference will be given to sustained research our outstanding work over a period of three years to ten years, although in exceptional cases, the award may be given for a single piece of outstanding work without regard to time.

 - One of the bases on which applicants shall be chosen will be their research ability as evaluated by peers in the appropriate discipline and as indicated by peer-refereed publications and/or exhibits (refereed journal articles, books, patents, and/or recognition of exhibit competitions).

 Updated 7-26-23 by the Guidelines Subcommittee for the Alumni Award for Research Excellence.